rubik/radon/docs/commandline.rst

 This command analyzes Python source files and computes their Halstead complexity metrics.
 Files can be analyzed as wholes, or in terms of their top-level functions with the :option:`-f` flag.
+Method names can be prefixed with their class names if the :option:`-c` flag is used.

 Excluding files or directories is supported through glob patterns with the :option:`-e` flag.
 Every positional argument is interpreted as a path.
 The